-The US Presidential Elections: CSDS Analysis
+The US Presidential Election: CSDS Analysis

 As CSDS, we continue to analyse the political shifts in Washington as a basis for understanding how European security may evolve in the future.
 We are keenly aware that the NATO alliance faces a challenge of unity, not least due to divergent views among allies on how best to handle the China challenge.
 Our analysis has underlined the growing importance for Europeans to take up more responsibility within NATO, and we have published views on how best to think of EU-NATO cooperation.
 As questions about the US’ reliability as an ally in Europe remain, the biggest challenge for Europeans will be how they can directly support Ukraine.
 This is particularly the case if any incoming US administration decides to lower American support for Kyiv.
 We have analysed whether Europe’s bilateral defence agreements with Ukraine can help, and whether the European defence technological and industrial base can meet the challenge of long-term military support to Ukraine.
 Based on a study of future scenarios, CSDS has underlined that any resolution to the war in Ukraine will have far-reaching global implications.